ColanderLepus/contribution-calendar-realignment-tool/README.md

 ## Mission Statement
 The GitHub Temporal Correction Initiative (GTCI) exists to restore harmony between digital representation and temporal reality.
-For too long, developers worldwide have endured an unnatural ordering of days — a system that places Sunday, a day of rest, at the forefront of productivity.
+For too long, developers worldwide have endured an unnatural ordering of days, a system that places Sunday, a day of rest, at the forefront of productivity.
 We reject this inversion of logic and pledge to uphold the universally acknowledged truth: **The week begins on Monday.**

 ## Founding Principles